Andrew-Daugherty/Pocket-Sand/README.md

-When killed, Husk mobs drop Piles of Sand.
+When defeated, Husk mobs drop Piles of Sand.
 Four piles can be crafted into one Sand block, and a Sand block can also be broken back down into four Piles of Sand.
 In addition, the Pile of Sand item can be thrown like a snowball to temporarily blind enemies for 3 seconds.